binkley/homebrewery-files/witch.md

 #### Cantrips (Level 0 Witch Spells)

-> _A word in your ear, a flower in your pocket, and a fire in your hand &mdash; that&rsquo;s all a Witch needs.
+> _A word in your ear, a flower in your pocket, and flame or a cold wind in your hand &mdash; that&rsquo;s all a Witch needs.
 And a good stare._

 ##### 🛡️ Ally Buffs & Wards

 - **Guidance** <br>
-  Help an ally with a task &mdash; a Witch&rsquo;s quiet encouragement. _Guidance_ and _Resistance_ are natural companions.
+  Help an ally with a task &mdash; a Witch&rsquo;s quiet encouragement.
+  _Guidance_ and _Resistance_ are natural companions.

 - **Resistance** <br>
-  Bolster an ally&rsquo;s saving throw against a single threat. _Guidance_ and _Resistance_ are natural companions.
+  Bolster an ally&rsquo;s saving throw against a single threat.
+  _Guidance_ and _Resistance_ are natural companions.

 - **Spare the Dying** <br>
   Stabilize a dying creature.
-Especially suited to the _Mother_ Witch. _Spare the Dying_ and _Toll the Dead_ are natural companions.
+Especially suited to the _Mother_ Witch.
+  _Spare the Dying_ and _Toll the Dead_ are natural companions.

-- **Thaumaturgy** <br>
-  Dramatic presence: booming voice, flickering flame, tremors, or opened doors.

 ##### 📌 Damage & Control

+- **Chill Touch** <br>
+  A ghostly hand that deals necrotic damage and halts healing.
+  Cold bones and lingering spite &mdash; a Crone&rsquo;s blessing.

 - **Evil Eye** <br>
   Glare-based cantrip.
 Bonus action, WIS save, psychic damage, prevents reactions.
 Scales by number of targets.